 Watch tutor, David Delarre, give an introduction to the classes:

 Level 1-2 (Absolute Beginners / Beginners)

 Throughout this course we will be looking at the basics of playing the guitar and developing the fundamental skills involved in folk guitar playing from basic fingerpicking patterns to chordal accompaniment for folk songs.
 We'll look at strumming patterns, different chord voicing and learning basic folk tune arrangements on the guitar.
 Learning mainly by ear, students will develop skills in a range of techniques and styles in an informal and relaxed environment at their own pace.
 This course is ideal for those who wish to gain an insight into folk guitar and pick up some fun and interesting techniques along the way.

 Level 3-4 (Improvers / Intermediate)

-Throughout this course we will be closely looking at specific aspects of folk guitar; finger style techniques and chordal accompaniment for folk songs.
+Throughout this course we will be closely looking at specific aspects of folk guitar; finger style techniques, flat picking and chordal accompaniment for folk songs.
 We'll be looking in depth at finger style techniques and arranging folk tunes on the guitar.
 We'll also take a look at harmony and how to escape from the 3 chord trick when accompanying folk tunes.
 Learning mainly by ear, students will develop skills in a range of techniques and styles in an informal and relaxed environment.
 This course is ideal for those who wish to build on their existing folk guitar knowledge and gather the tools to progress in this style.

 This course is for people who have a basic knowledge of playing the guitar and who are looking to learn more.
 Students should have a good knowledge of 1st position chords and scales and have a basic understanding of barre chords.
 Plectrum and finger-style guitarists will both be welcome.